 Address: 12-18, Bradbury Pl, Belfast BT7 1RS

-6. Divis and the Black Mountain walk – for a unique view of the city from the ridge trail
+6. Divis and the Black Mountain walk – one of the best things to do in Belfast

-This beautiful trail along the edge of Belfast’s hills starts at the main car park on the Divis Road.
+This beautiful trail along the edge of Belfast’s Hills starts at the main car park on Divis Road, near Cave Hill County Park.
 It takes approximately three hours to complete in total.

 The walk offers you the opportunity to enjoy some incredible 180-degree views of the city and further afield, including the Mourne Mountains and even Scotland (on a clear day).

-Make sure to bring your walking boots to Belfast as this trail is one of the best things to see in Belfast!
+Make sure to bring your walking boots as this trail is one of the best things to see in Belfast!

 Address: Main Car Park, 12 Divis Rd, Belfast BT17 0NG